-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have - If a student does not know who to approach at our member schools they should start with their classroom teacher, house leader, wellbeing staff member or assistant principal.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Wodonga South Primary School they should start with their classroom teacher.